sideeffects/tinybvh/README.md

+#dev
+This is the tinybvh **development branch**.
+Here we try out new features.
+Code should be somewhat stable though.

 # tinybvh
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 Some C++11 is used, e.g. for threading.
 The library has no dependencies.